cybergarage/puzzledb-go/doc/redis.md

 ## Data Model

-PuzzleDB is a multi-data model database and the core data model is a document model; PuzzleDB converts Redis data model the PuzzleDB data model as follows:
+PuzzleDB is a multi-data model database and the core data model is a document model; PuzzleDB converts Redis data model into the PuzzleDB data model as follows:

 <table>
 <colgroup>